 - 3 – Access across the entire population.

 You can never be forced to be vaccinated by your employer.
-But remember, the company can decide how to run its business and the safety precautions required.
-If your employer does require COVID vaccinations and you do not fall under the EEOC exceptions, you will have a decision to make.
+But remember, the company can decide how to run its business and the safety precautions that it believes are best suited for all employees and others coming into the workplace.
+If your employer does require COVID-19 vaccinations and you do not fall under the EEOC exceptions, you will have a decision to make, which is to either become vaccinated or look for another job elsewhere.

 At Gardner Employment Law, we have given seminars to other lawyers on coronavirus laws, and we know what your employer can and cannot require.
 Contact Us if you are in doubt and need expert advice.